Master of Arts in Teaching Kinesiology Pedagogy

 This program prepares students for the teaching profession or academic studies in physical education pedagogy.
 Students study the physiological, psychological, and sociological bases of human movement; instructional methodologies; teacher education; and school curricula through a combination of intensive practical and research activities.

-It is urgent that all students in PE Teacher Certification Programs review the new Statement of Student Requirements before the end of the WInter 2010 term and contact their individual advisers in Kinesiology/Pedagogy before May 15th if they have any questions.
+All students in PE Teacher Certification Programs must review the Statement of Student Requirements and contact their individual advisors in Kinesiology/Pedagogy if they have any questions.